 “We’ve heard countless stories of teachers and principals from these schools who are paying for snacks for their classrooms out of their own pockets,” he said.
 “Our teachers and administrators already go above and beyond for our kids — that’s especially apparent this year.
 The fact that they’re doing this is just another illustration of how much teachers love and care for their students.
 And, it’s another reason the Community Foundation’s Grants Committee was so proud to support this project.”

 In addition to the gift from Great Western Bank, the effort was supported with lead gifts from the Foundation’s Community Fund and local donors Dusty and Kathy Miller.
 The Millers directed a gift to the School Snack Project Fund from a donor advised fund held at the Community Foundation.

 This initial support of the School Snack Project Fund will provide money for school snacks until next spring.
-Members of the public are encouraged to contribute to the fund to help cover the costs of snacks through the end of the school year.
 Proceeds from the Fund will be given to the Sioux Falls School District who will purchase the snacks.